lusis/padrino-ripple-demo/README.markdown

  - No exceptions thrown
   Exceptions don't appear to be working properly.
 I'm working on it

-Hopefully you can see from the _app/controllers/post.rb_ how to convert Mongomatic conventions into Padrino conventions.
+Hopefully you can see from the _app/controllers/post.rb_ how to convert Ripple conventions into Padrino conventions.
 That's the real goal and usually the hardest part of using any new framework.